Airdrop Alpha

 • $250,000 total reward pool in SUI tokens

-• Simple allocation mechanism: Users allocate tickets to compete for rewards
+• Simple allocation mechanism where users allocate tickets to compete for rewards

-• Time-limited event: Specific start and end dates (details in Crypto.com app)
+• Time-limited event window (specific start and end dates available in the Crypto.com app)

-• Integration with Crypto.com ecosystem: Likely requires app login and potentially card ownership
+• Integration with the Crypto.com ecosystem (likely requiring app login and potentially card ownership)

 This follows Crypto.com's established pattern of using Airdrop Arena as a customer engagement tool, where users "spend" earned tickets on various blockchain ecosystem airdrops rather than receiving direct cash rewards.